1. More people willing to adopt/foster

 4. More awareness of adoption through foster care

 I hear people say all the time, “I would adopt, but it is just too expensive.”
 That is why we need to spread awareness of the differences between foster care adoption and private adoption.
 Many people do not realize that adoption through foster care can be free.
 Yes, you read that right, I said “FREE!”
 People say they would adopt in a heartbeat but simply can’t afford it.
 But you can afford it, you just don’t know you can.
-Everyone can afford free!
+Everyone can afford it for free!
 When we adopted our son last year through foster care the county covered all the expenses.
 We chose to hire our own attorney which cost us $1000 and the county reimbursed us that entire amount.

 5. More awareness of foster care and adoption in general

 I think the country has become more open about adoptions where in the past it was secretive and almost taboo.
 We need to be open and willing to tell our stories to our families, friends, neighbors, etc. When we can be open with others then we can also inform them.
 Before I became a foster parent, I didn’t really know anything about foster care or adoption.
-It was difficult for my husband and I to make the decision to foster because we knew very little about it.
-There is a lot of fear in the unknown.
+It was difficult for my husband and me to decide to foster because we knew very little about it.
+There is a lot of fear of the unknown.
 I would like to see more families sharing their experiences so people can understand what foster/adoption is all about, know how to be a foster/adoptive parent and know how to support other foster/adoptive parents.
 They may never know if we do not tell them.

 6. Different perception of foster/adoptive parents

 When people assume that foster parents are “in it for the money,” it casts a bad reputation or stigma on all foster families.
 I don’t even know how people can think that foster parents are getting rich.
 Do they not know how expensive it is to raise a child and how difficult foster care can be sometimes?
-But once people believe this misconception, they are less likely to become foster parents themselves and less likely to offer much needed help to other foster families.
+But once people believe this misconception, they are less likely to become foster parents themselves and less likely to offer much-needed help to other foster families.

 The second misconception may not seem like an issue.
 Viewing foster/adoptive parents as heroes, isn’t that a good thing?
 The children are the ones who are the real heroes though.
 The parents are just ordinary people.
 The problem is that when people think it takes a special person to foster or adopt then they are more likely to think, “Oh, I can’t do that.”
 But YES, you can!
 We are just ordinary people who love kids.
 We have fears, anxiety, hurts and yes, our hearts get broken.
-There is nothing special about us other than we put our fears aside and took a leap of faith.
+There is nothing special about us other than we put our fears aside and leaped faith.
 You can do it too!

 How can you help make changes in the adoption world?
 What additional changes would you like to see in the adoption world?
 Let us know in the comments!